 Availability of PaperStone Counters – Ready to Buy?

-At Greenhome Solutions, we typically stock PaperStone sheets in SLATE (black) due to its popularity as a color and its lower price-point.
+At Greenhome Solutions, we typically stock PaperStone panels in SLATE (black) due to their popularity as a color and their lower price point.
 The Slate product appeals to customers that are attracted to slate and soapstone countertops, but not the maintenance that comes with them.

 Modern Surfaces – Collection of Sustainable Surfacing Brands | modern-surfaces.com

 Looking to update your floors?
 Read What Flooring Do We Put in Our Own Homes? to discover our favorite sustainable flooring option right now.